aws-samples/custom-lens-wa-hub/MSFT-Lens/README.md

 ![Preview Lens Interface](images/preview-interface.png)

 ### Key Areas to Focus On

-**Start with Assessment**: The Assessment pillar provides foundational questions about your current Microsoft workload environment.

 **Review Question Structure**: Each question includes multiple choice options, helpful resources, and improvement plans.